LECTURES ON BOARD

 MAURICE BLIGH (inventor and historian)

-Travelled aboard the Aranui where he recounted the travels of his great-great-great-great-grandfather, Vice-Admiral William Bligh of the historically renowned HMS Bounty.
+Maurice travelled aboard the Aranui where he recounted the travels of his great-great-great-great-grandfather, Vice-Admiral William Bligh of the historically renowned HMS Bounty.
 For more than 45 years, Maurice Bligh has been researching his legendary ancestor and working to dispel the misinformation and inaccurate portrayal of William Bligh found in several novels and two films about the Bounty mutiny.
 Maurice reveals that William Bligh, known as “Captain Bligh”, was a man who had been a member of the Bounty family for many years.
 He was a British national hero who was an integral part of the navigation of the Pacific Ocean and the exploration of Tahiti.
-On board the Aranui 5, Maurice Bligh will give four illustrated lectures entitled “Secrets of the Bounty” where passengers will have the opportunity to discover William Bligh’s naval career, which continued long after the mutiny on the Bounty, as well as other British expeditions of the 1700s.
-Maurice will also share the personal experiences of his visits to the region, including his 1970 voyage which followed closely the route of the Bounty and covered 36,000 nautical miles.
+On board the Aranui 5, Maurice Bligh gave four illustrated lectures entitled “Secrets of the Bounty” where passengers had the opportunity to discover William Bligh’s naval career, which continued long after the mutiny on the Bounty, as well as other British expeditions of the 1700s.
+Maurice also share the personal experiences of his visits to the region, including his 1970 voyage which followed closely the route of the Bounty and covered 36,000 nautical miles.

 VICTORIA ANDREWS (heritage, conservation & art professional)